Fulbright Visiting Scholars Program

 The Fulbright Visiting Scholar program provides an opportunity for Cypriot doctoral or equivalent degree holders to lecture, conduct advanced research, or pursue a combined program of lecturing and research at U.S. universities and/or non-academic institutions.
-Cypriot scholars who receive these grants will spend the Fall 2022 academic semester in the U.S. working with their host to carry out their proposed project.
+Cypriot scholars who receive these grants will spend the Fall 2023 or Spring 2024 academic semesters in the U.S. working with their host to carry out their proposed project.

 The U.S. Embassy in Nicosia is open to all fields for this grant: however, proposed projects should contribute to the development of knowledge in the applicant’s field; should be beneficial to Cyprus as well as the U.S. host institution; and should be completed within one academic semester.

 Outstanding candidates are those who have the capacity and commitment to take full advantage of a program of research or lecturing at a U.S. university, and who are willing to share their experience and knowledge after returning to Cyprus.

 Applications will be accepted until the posted deadline.
 All applicants must apply and submit their applications through the Slate system used for all Fulbright programs around the world.
 It is therefore imperative that applicants follow the step-by-step instructions provided in a separate PDF document.
 Pre-screenings will be conducted in November.
 Successful applicants from the pre-screening will be contacted and invited to an interview in December, with awards announced in early January.
 The Fulbright Coordinator will work with grantees in their academic placements and will provide a pre-departure orientation at the U.S. Embassy in Nicosia.